Dear King’s Community,

 Such unmarked graves were spoken of for years by residential school survivors, only to be ignored.
 To truly embrace this day and the hope it offers, we can start by recognizing that, for too long, the work of exposing truth has fallen on the shoulders of Indigenous people in Canada.
 For those of us who are settler Canadians, this need for truth brings with it a responsibility to take on the work of reconciliation and welcome the sea change it must bring.

 A web page offering links to resources is now available.
 There are several links specifically for Indigenous students, faculty and staff.
 Additionally, there are links to learn more about Indigenous-settler history, truth and reconciliation and related topics.
-The page will be added to on an ongoing basis and further information is available on Dalhousie’s website and the website of the Mi’kmaw Native Friendship Centre.
+Further information is available on Mi’kmaw Native Friendship Centre.
 For those who wish to attend events taking place in and around Halifax–Kjipuktuk–to mark the National Day for Truth and Reconciliation as well as Treaty Day, which follows on October 1, you can find events taking place throughout the community on these pages.

 President and Vice-Chancellor